keolo/keolo-com/content/posts/choosing-a-meta-repo-architecture.md

 draft: false
 weight: 5
 ---
-# Monorepo vs. Multi-Repo vs. Meta-Repo ⩙ Balancing Compliance & Velocity

 If you ask ten engineers how to structure your source code, you’ll get eleven passionate arguments.
 The debate between Monorepos and Multi-repos has raged for over a decade.
 But as software engineering evolves—especially in the age of AI agents, strict data compliance, and polyglot architectures—a new contender has entered the chat: the **Meta-Repo**.

 At [Aliveness Ventures](https://www.aliveness.ventures/), we build complex, high-stakes software.
 Our systems need to move fast, but they also have strict security, privacy, compliance, and IP requirements (HIPAA, GDPR, SOC 2).
-Oh, and each of our clients requires their own dedicated accounts for source code, infrastructure, and documentation.
+Oh, and each of our clients own their source code, infrastructure, and documentation from day one.

 Faced with these constraints, we had to make a choice.
 Here is an honest breakdown of Monorepos, Multi-Repos, and Meta-Repos, and how we landed on the architecture that powers Aliveness Ventures today.